ian-wt/django-blog/README.md

 ```

-These values will allow you to begin working with Django in development.
+These values will allow you to begin working in development.

 **Important!** Do NOT use in production.